liberant/spotawebapp/src/containers/About/README.md

 * **code splitting**
 * **CI** and **CD**

 All these features can be programmed from scratch.
 But why should anyone do this?
 There are so many great developers out there creating great applications, libraries and tools to help them and you to develop fast and easily.
-This is my small contribution to help others have an easier time beginning to use React.

-If all that is true, then why did I create this project?
-There must already be a great starter kit for React applications!
-Well, there are lots of them but unfortunately none of them was as I would like it to be.
-Some don't have enough features to just start and some have so many that I had to delete features I don't need.
-I want to create a starting point that has, as said before, my **personal** "Most Wanted" features.
-If someone likes it, great :)

 There are also other cool features:
 * **realtime database**